TingtingSsl2/scRNA-seq/03_Convert bcl to fastq.md

-# To convert bcl into fastq.
+# Convert bcl to fastq

 snRNA-seq data is saved in bcl format, to convert it into fastq file format, two packages are required: cellranger and bcl2fastq2.
 The conversion command is `cellranger mkfastq`.
 The FASTQ output generated will be the same as when running bcl2fastq directly. [cellranger mkfastq and bcl2fastq2](https://janis.readthedocs.io/en/latest/tools/bioinformatics/cellranger/cellrangermkfastq.html)

 ### How does bcl2fastq2 work?
 [bcl2fastq mannual](https://sapac.support.illumina.com/content/dam/illumina-support/documents/documentation/software_documentation/bcl2fastq/bcl2fastq2-v2-20-software-guide-15051736-03.pdf)

 **BCL to FASTQ Conversion Process**

 The software uses input files, which are the output of a sequencing run, to convert BCL files into FASTQ files.
 For each cluster that passes filter (PF), the software writes one entry to one FASTQ file for each sample in each read.
 - For a single-read run, the software creates one Read 1 FASTQ file per sample.